-Angie Howard-McParland has worked in various forms of campus and parish ministry for over fifteen years.
+Angie Howard-McParland (she/hers) has worked in various forms of campus and parish ministry for over fifteen years.
 Currently, she is the Justice Resource Manager for the Sisters of Mercy of the Americas.
 Previously, she served at La Salle Academy in Providence, RI, the Catholic Community at Brown University and Rhode Island School of Design, and at Bentley University in Waltham, MA.
 In parishes, she has worked as a youth minister, adult education coordinator, social justice minister, and pastoral associate.
 She is passionate about the intersection of religion and sexuality and feminist and liberationist understandings of Catholicism, earning a B.A. from Centre College in English and Religion and a MDiv. from Vanderbilt Divinity School.
 She lives in Providence, RI with her three children.

 Entries by Angela Howard-McParland